HOTA Gallery is now open!

 The Gold Coast Art Prize (GCAP) has been a major feature of our exhibition program for 48 years.
 The annual acquisitive prize played an vital role in beginning the City’s collection, and continued to build the collection with notable artworks from across Australia.
 The collection currently stands at over 4500 works and the Gold Coast community and visitors will be able to view many of the works (some for the first time) in the dedicated collection galleries with the opening of the new HOTA Gallery.
 The energy that went into the GCAP will be concentrated into new initiatives, which invest in our local artists in a fresh way, advancing the work that Gold Coast artists are developing.

-The Ceramic Award is under review and there will not be another award held in the former Gold Coast City Art Gallery exhibition space.
-The Gallery is considering new opportunities to promote and develop ceramic practice on the Gold Coast as part of the curatorial program for the new Gallery.
+The Ceramic Award is under review as we consider new opportunities to promote and develop ceramic practice on the Gold Coast as part of the curatorial program for the new Gallery.

 Are institutional loans still available?